To enter the horse park, you must be registered as a casual rider or member.

 Public Announcements from Manulife Investment Management Forest Management NZ

-The Department of Conservation issued the following notice in October 2022:
+The Department of Conservation has issued the following notice in October 2022:

 The Department is currently in discussion with other agencies and interested parties to address the ongoing maintenance and management of the public access easement.